Raising Chickens in Georgia: 2026 Laws & Best Breeds

 - •Get any approval in writing before investing in a coop and chicks

+If your HOA enforces, the penalties are typically warning letters first, then fines ($25-$250 per violation), then possible legal action.
 Reddit chicken keepers in Georgia report mixed experiences with HOAs.
-Some note that quiet hens in a well-maintained coop never draw complaints, while others have faced enforcement actions.
-Know your rules before you start.
+Some note that quiet hens in a well-maintained coop never draw complaints; others have faced enforcement actions after a single complaint from one neighbor.

 Best Chicken Breeds for Georgia's Climate